Open Your Mind to Disrupt Things

-Of course, with most disruptive types of innovation, there’s always plenty of resistance.
+Of course, there’s always plenty of resistance to most disruptive types of innovation.
 One of my colleagues who I worked with at Yahoo! (who wrote the excellent book – Exponential Organizations) calls it the “internal corporate immune system.”
 Some companies really do treat innovation as a disease or a virus that tries to infect the company.
 Innovation starts to infect the company, and the immune system says, “No, we’re going to do any of that.
 We’re going to shut that thing down because it will disrupt our current business.”
 Some companies seem less innovative because they are older, bigger, or in specific verticals where innovation lags.

 Age, size, vertical.
 None of it matters.
-INNOVATION COMES FROM OPEN MIND.
+INNOVATION COMES FROM AN OPEN MIND.

 One of my pet projects is ageism.
 You hear about ageism happening all over, but it seems to be the last remaining prejudice that people don’t really care about.
 You’ll never see people marching in the streets against ageism – racism for sure, sexism definitely.
 But ageism?
 Hardly.
 What is the difference between a younger person and an older person?
-What is the specific thing that people have issues with when someone gets older?
+What specific things do people have issues with when someone gets older?
 If you ask me, the top reason people believe someone is too old is how of Open Mind they are.
 Why do some people feel that younger companies and younger people are more open to innovation and new ideas?
 Their mind is open to new connections, new data, and serendipity.
-Older, in many people’s minds, means not open – no open to new connections, new data, serendipity, and in a lot of cases, risk.
-In reality, for a person, age has nothing to do with it, there are plenty of younger people with not Open Mind, and there are plenty of older ones with Open Mind.
+In many people’s minds, aging means not open – not open to new connections, new data, serendipity, and in many cases, risk.
+In reality, for a person, age has nothing to do with it; there are plenty of younger people with no Open Minds and plenty of older people with Open Minds.
 Your age has nothing to do with your ability to be of an Open Mind.

 When you take a disruptive concept to certain companies, you may hear the following: “That is way too disruptive for us there’s no way we could do that.”
 This is not an Open Mind.
 Innovation cannot take root there.

 For example, take the AirBnB model (I rent out my spare room to anyone, properly vetted by the crowd) and apply it to a bank (I rent out my spare cash to anyone, properly vetted by the crowd).
 Probably too disruptive for a bank – but if the bank doesn’t do it, someone else will.
 Take the same idea, and go to a large technology company instead.
 You might get the same answer: for some reason.
-Generally, the larger and older a company gets, the more rules and processes are in place, the more jobs depend on keeping the status quo as it is, the less innovation you will see, the more closed mind it is.
-Like a human can be of a closed mind, so can a company, through its leaders, through its people.
+Generally, the larger and older a company gets, the more rules and processes are in place, the more jobs depend on keeping the status quo as it is, the less innovation you will see, and the more closed mind it is.
+Like a human can be closed-minded, so can a company, its leaders, and its people.
 As I mentioned above, the more rules, people, and process layers, the more and more the company’s arteries harden, and you eventually end up with atherosclerosis.
-In a bad enough case, there is nothing you can do, and the patient dies.
+There is nothing you can do in a bad enough case, and the patient dies.
 In fact, some of these companies are already dead; they don’t know it yet.
 There are plenty of companies out there who have basically decided that they are not innovators.
 They are not of Open Mind.
 They are going to play it safe.
 Those are the ones that are eventually going to die out.
 It’s proven.